 Nissman made history in 1989 by becoming the first pianist to perform the complete piano sonatas of Sergei Prokofiev in a series of three recitals in both New York and London.
 Her recordings of this repertoire represented the first complete set of Prokofiev Sonatas made available on compact disc.
 A noted Prokofiev scholar and authority in her own right, Ms. Nissman was invited by the former Soviet Union to travel to Moscow and collaborate with leading Soviet musicians on a detailed study of the Prokofiev manuscripts housed in the Central State Archives.
 In commemoration of the composer's 100th birthday, she performed the complete cycle of his piano sonatas throughout Europe and the US.
 In April '98, Ms. Nissman was invited by the Moscow Conservatory for concerts and master classes on Prokofiev; she also presented master classes at the St. Petersburg Conservatory.
 For the 50th anniversary of Prokofiev's death in 2003, she performed all five Piano Concertos throughout Europe and the United States as well as presenting a series of lecture-recitals devoted to a better understanding of his music.
 BBC Music Magazine in their recent cover story on Prokofiev recommended Nissman's recordings as the best recordings of Prokofiev's piano music.

 Ms. Nissman has long been associated with the music of Argentine composer Alberto Ginastera and is the dedicatee of the composer's final work, the Sonata No. 3.
 In 1976 she was invited by the composer to play his Piano Concerto No. 1 with l'Orchestre de la Suisse Romande in celebration of his sixtieth birthday.
 Both Gramophone and the American Record Guide chose her recording of Ginastera's complete solo piano and piano/chamber works as one of the best releases of 1989.
 Recently, Barbara was invited by the BBC to co-host a five-part radio series that featured Ginastera as Composer-of-the-Week on Radio 3.
 In 2011, she presented t the premiere of his Concierto Argentino and the premiere of the original version of the Second Concerto.
 Ms. Nissman is also the editor of the new critical edition of the Second Piano Concerto, published by Boosey & Hawkes.
-The first recording of Ginastera’s Three Piano Concertos has just been released.
+The first recording of Ginastera’s Three Piano Concertos has just been released including world premiere recordings of the Concerto Argentino and the original version of the Second Piano Concerto, A new DVD Alberto Ginastera "A Man of Latin America" A Master Class by Barbara Nissman is now available.

 She is frequently invited to present master classes at American and European universities (most recently at the Royal Academy of Music in London and Canterbury University, New Zealand) and has presented two-week master courses for pianists at the Federal University in Salvador, Brazil.
 Barbara also initiated a music lecture series, "Barbara & Friends," based on the series she had filmed for BBC Television.
 These informal programs, focusing on the music of one composer, combine music with casual dialogue, enhancing the listening experience of the listener, no matter their musical background.
 Her opening program of the series features the music of "Franz Liszt, The Elvis of the Keyboard."
 In collaboration with the Greenbrier Valley Theatre, she has adapted this program for children.
 The film has been used in public schools throughout the State, and is also available in all of West Virginia's libraries.
-A new DVD series, "Master Class with Barbara” is now in progress.
+A new educational master class series was initiated with the DVD Franz Liszt, Portrait of the Man & his Masterwork with Michael York as the voice of Liszt.
+A DVD about the Argentine composer Alberto Ginastera has just been released.
+In 2017 the Three Oranges Foundation was established to support these innovation educational projects.

 Barbara Nissman recently appeared on stage with Don Henley of the Eagles and Billy Joel, performing on the “Walden Steinway” in a gala fundraiser for the Walden Woods project, held at Jazz at Lincoln Center.
 She was also one of the participants with Leonard Slatkin at the Kennedy Center’s 25th Anniversary Gala Concert that was broadcast on PBS Television.
 Since 2002, she has been involved with the Robert James Frascino AIDS Foundation benefit concert series, “A Concerted Effort.”
 To date these concerts have raised well over two million dollars for AIDS service organizations worldwide.

 Performer, writer, lecturer, and frequent guest artist/clinician, Barbara Nissman has toured and given master classes throughout the United States, Europe, Russia, the Far East, New Zealand, and South America.
 Barbara Nissman received her bachelor’s, master’s and doctoral degrees from the University of Michigan.
 She received the University's highest award, the Stanley Medal, upon graduating from the School of Music in 1966.
 She was subsequently honored by the University in 1983 with their prestigious Athena Award, given annually to an outstanding alumna, along with the School of Music's Citation of Merit Award in 1996.
-In 2008, she received the Governor's Distinguished Service to the Arts Award from the State of West Virginia.
+In 2008, she received the Governor's Distinguished Service to the Arts Award from the State of West Virginia and was honored in March, 2020 by the Governor with the Lifetime Achievement in the Arts Award.
+In June, 2023 she will be inducted into the West Virginia Music Hall of Fame.
 Born and raised in Philadelphia, she now calls West Virginia home and lives on a farm in the Allegheny Mountains.
-(June 2014)
+(October 2022)

 Nissman performs on the Walden Steinway